jgkramer/jgkramer.github.io/_drafts/2022-12-10-Seasonality.md

 while Michigan and New York, despite cold winters, have low shares of electric heating [12%](https://www.eia.gov/state/print.php?sid=MI) and [15%](https://www.eia.gov/state/print.php?sid=NY)
 Thus it is the combination of both climate and residential infrastructure that drive how much electricity consumption peaks in the winter.

-Even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting) and
-[Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters has in extremely cold conditions, which can destabilize the New England grid despite an modest **average** peak in winter electricity usage.
+This is not the full story: even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting) and [Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters has in extremely cold conditions, which can destabilize the New England grid despite a relatively low proportion of electric heated homes and a modest **average** peak in winter electricity usage.

 ## This is Complicated